 Entrance Fees: $6/day adults, 12 and under are free

-McKinney Falls is a gorgeous state park located just over an hour from San Antonio.
+McKinney Falls is a gorgeous state park just over an hour from San Antonio.

 Locals flock to McKinney Falls State Park in the summer to enjoy seeing one of the Texas waterfalls and swimming in Onion Creek.
 Of course, you can also enjoy the miles of hiking and biking trails, try your hand at fishing, and camp here.